Brazilian Diet Plan

 - The Brazilian diet proposes an eight hours interval between successive meals.
 This is to ensure that the previous meal has been digested appropriately.
 The interval system is also geared to stabilize your appetite by discipline, there are several apps you can look out for on google to keep track of your mealtime interval.

 - The Brazilian diet supports rich protein intake and, as such, negates high carbohydrate and fat intake.

-- If you like a lot of processed food, this diet negates your appetite from processed foods because of their hidden fats and sugars.
+- If you like a lot of processed food, this diet negates your appetite for processed foods because of their hidden fats and sugars.

 - Followers of this diet plan are advised to eat healthy foods, ranging from vegetables, fish, meat, fruits, and more.
 It is important to note that this diet plan supports a high intake of water to counterbalance high protein intake.
 Although recent scientific studies negate the fact that high protein intake can cause any disease.

 A Typical Brazilian Diet Meal Sample

 Below is a typical meal sample to follow for the week while following this diet plan.

 Breakfast: A glass of orange juice, one orange and one banana